 - 1 tablespoon unsweetened cocoa powder

-- 2 tablespoons milk or heavy cream * see notes
+- 1 to 2 tablespoons milk or heavy cream * see notes

 - In a medium mixing bowl, cream butter to lighten and aerate it slightly.
 Sift powdered sugar and cocoa powder over the butter.
 Mix everything together until you get a dry, crumbly mixture.

-- Add in your milk or cream and vanilla.
-Mix until the dry ingredients are fully moistened and you have a dense, liquid mixture. ** see notes
+- Add in vanilla and 1 tablespoon of milk or cream.
+Mix until the dry ingredients are fully moistened and you have a smooth and soft mixture. ** see notes

-- Using a mixer fitted with a paddle attachment, whip the frosting on medium high power for about 5 minutes, or until it turns a light brown color and it almost doubles in volume.
+- Using a mixer fitted with a paddle attachment, whip the frosting on medium high speed for about 5 minutes, or until it turns a light brown color and it's nice and fluffy.
+If you find the frosting is too stiff, mix in another tablespoon of milk or cream.

 I would love to hear any tips you’d like to add to this post and how your frosting turned out in the comments below!